lettersnail v0.0.1 — a simple email notification helper.

 that cannot be overridden by the message.
 Please note that for the email

-message there are several places, such as the Message-Id
+message there are several places, such as the Message-Id, that vary from

 invocation to invocation as they are randomly generated.